ujwalokay/infperyankylo/replit.md

 ## Overview

 This is a modern, professional landing page for Ankylo Gaming POS built with React, TypeScript, and Express.
-The application showcases a complete gaming center management system with purple/black modern tech aesthetics, featuring comprehensive operational tools for session tracking, booking management, inventory control, and financial oversight.
+The application showcases a complete gaming center management system with purple/black modern tech aesthetics, featuring comprehensive operational tools for session tracking, booking management, inventory control, financial oversight, happy hours management, and flexible discount systems.
 The project uses a full-stack architecture with a React frontend powered by Vite and an Express backend for API handling.

+## Recent Changes

+**November 14, 2025**
+- Added Happy Hours Management feature card to home page and features page
+- Added Flexible Discount & Free Hours feature card to home page and features page
+- Features positioned before Live Seat Availability Mini Webpage as requested
+- Enabled mobile two-finger zoom (maximum-scale: 5.0, user-scalable: yes)
+- Used PartyPopper icon for Happy Hours and Percent icon for Discount features
+- Integrated user-provided screenshots for feature visualization

 ## User Preferences